-The purpose of the Pub/Sub pattern is the same as the Observer pattern: you want to notify other services when certain events take place.
-But there is an important semantic difference between the Observer and Pub/Sub patterns.
-In the Pub/Sub pattern, the focus is on broadcasting messages.
-In addition, in the Observer pattern, the Observable does not know who the events are going to, just that they have gone out.
-In other words, the Observable (the publisher) does not know who the Observers (the subscribers) are.
+The purpose of the Publish-Subscribe pattern is the same as the Observer pattern: you want to notify other services when certain events take place.
+But there is an important difference between the Observer and Pub/Sub patterns.
+In the observer pattern, the broadcast is performed directly from the observable to the observers, so they "know" each other.
+But when using a Pub/Sub pattern, there is a third component, called broker or message broker or event bus, which is known by both the publisher and subscriber.
+Therefore, when using the Pub/Sub pattern the publisher and the subscribers are precisely decoupled thanks to the mentioned event bus or message broker.